Comfort food for the ages: Cottage Pie recipe from an old Irish pub

 Rinse and pat dry shrimp.
 Fry bacon.
-Remove bacon and set on paper towel.
+Remove the bacon and set it on a paper towel.
 Add shrimp to bacon grease.
 Cook until pink.
 Turnover once while cooking.
 Add lemon juice, chopped bacon, parsley, scallions, and garlic.
 Sauté' for three minutes.

-Ladle grits into bowl and add shrimp mixture on top.
+Ladle grits into a bowl and add shrimp mixture on top.
 Serve immediately.

 There's no breakfast brunch menu item around that could hold a candle to this incredible ooey gooey chocolaty sensation.
 Just looking at the picture makes my mouth water.
 BTW: Deborah is my cousin so she knows her way around the kitchen.
 We love to eat!

 How the tradition started...